 For emerging economies, the challenges are potentially enormous.
 As Pagés (2010) and Pagés et al. (2009) discuss in great detail, one great challenge evident in many emerging economies is the role of the informal sector and what they call the "missing middle".
 In highly distorted economies where the burden of poor institutions and market structures weigh down on businesses, there tend to be very small businesses, very large businesses but not as many medium-sized businesses as in healthy market economies.
-Pagés et al. argue that the reason is that only the very large businesses have the resources to deal with the highly distorted economy (or worse are simply large because of the highly distorted economy - the businesses are well connected in some fashion).
+Pagés et al. argue that the reason is that only the very large businesses have the resources to deal with the highly distorted economy - the businesses are well connected in some fashion).
 They argue that small businesses (even those with great potential in terms of productivity) stay small to essentially fly below the radar.
 That is, businesses stay small and informal so they are not regulated, taxed or as subject to graft and corruption since it is difficult to extract rents from such businesses.12